ijlee2/codemod-utils/tutorials/ember-codemod-rename-test-modules/06-step-2-update-integration-tests.md

 </details>

-Afterwards, run `test` to check the names of test modules.
+Let's run `test` to check the names of test modules.

 <details>